-8.2.2 |INFRASTRUCTURE ONTARIO LOANS
+8.2.2 | INFRASTRUCTURE ONTARIO LOANS

 Infrastructure Ontario (IO) is a Crown corporation dedicated to creating value from Ontario's public assets.
 It offers low interest loans for up to 30 years for infrastructure projects to public sector partners, including municipalities.
 These loans are in the form of debentures that are paid back using a fixed payment schedule with the option of serial or amortized payments.

-Municipalities in Ontario are able to apply for IO loans to finance LIC/PACE home retrofit projects.
+Municipalities in Ontario can apply for IO loans to finance LIC home retrofit projects.

 To apply, municipalities should contact their regional Senior Relationship Manager and submit an online loan application.
-Municipal lending rates for April 24, 2020 (reflecting changes due to COVID-19) are shown in Table 15 below.
+Municipal lending rates for March 2023, are shown in Table x below.
 More information can be found on their website.